 A few takeaways I’ve learned from distributing these.

-Hard conversations matter… There have been times when my stomach has twisted inside and out while engaged in a conversation about this wristband.
-I’ve spoken with people from all walks of life including police officers; and if anything, it only makes it more evident that more conversations need to happen.
+Hard conversations matter… Sometimes my stomach twists inside and out, but this is important.
+I’ve spoken with people from all walks of life, including police officers; and it only makes it more clear that more conversations need to happen.

-There are shades of grey to every issue, nothing is black or white, and if we force it so, then we’ll never change, only divide.
+There are shades of grey to every issue.
+Nothing is black or white, and if we force it so, then we’ll never change, only divide.
 But if we can communicate, work together, and push for accountability and reform, then our society will become better.